Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Accessibility is the ease with which users can access the data, also reflecting the format in which the data is available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the metadata, illustrations and accompanying advice.

 All HCAI outputs have been reviewed for accessibility requirements, with several changes made to ensure they are accessible.
-Since 2022, the QEC (containing data up to January to March 2022) and AEC (containing data up to April 2021 to March 2022) have been published in HTML format which provides the accessibility features mentioned in the GOV.UK accessibility statement.
+Since QEC 2021 financial quarter 4 and AEC financial year 2021 to 2022, they have been published in HTML format which provides the accessibility features mentioned in the GOV.UK accessibility statement.
 This format enhances accessibility by supporting screen readers and allowing easy navigation using a keyboard, ensuring the content is accessible to a wider audience.
 Additionally, HTML allows for text resizing and media alternatives such as alt text which help to improve the overall user experience.
 The publications have also been reviewed for clarity, incorporating plain English language, main messages and data visualisations.

 The reports include data visualisations which help users to understand the data.
-These have been reviewed and updates to ensure colours used provide sufficient contrast to be distinguished and are colour-blind friendly.
+These have been reviewed and updated to ensure colours used provide sufficient contrast to be distinguished and are colour-blind friendly.
 The accompanying data tables are published in ODS format and follow accessibility guidelines.
 Each sheet contains only one table and no nested tables.
-Each sheet contains a header which provides a description of the corresponding table.
+Each data table contains a Contents worksheet and a Notes worksheet to describe the subsequent data tables.

 Coherence and comparability